 Anti-aging happens because EGCG neutralizes free radicals.
-Free radicals are dangerous because they are unstable atoms running amuck in our bodies.
+Free radicals are dangerous because they are unstable atoms running in our bodies.
 They cause cancer, damage skin, produce wrinkles, and (of course) cause aging.
 Although we don't understand as much as we'd like to about free radicals, we do know they cause illness when there are too many of them and not enough antioxidants to fight back against them (which is called oxidative stress).

 Green tea works against oxidative stress, protecting you from UV damage, skin wrinkling, and various illnesses.

 How Green Tea Eliminates Bacteria and Inflammation

 Because the polyphenols in green tea boost the immune system, they help our bodies fight infection more efficiently.
-While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and also eliminates some viruses (even influenza).
+While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and eliminates some viruses (even influenza).

-Because bacteria (like gingivitis along with other gum diseases and oral bacteria) are killed by green tea, daily use of it keeps your gums clean and healthy.
+Because bacteria (like gingivitis along with other gum diseases) are killed by green tea, daily use of it helps to keep your gums clean and healthy.
 But bacteria are only part of the story.
 Inflammation reduces the body's ability to combat disease and stay healthy.

 When the body is inflamed, it remains at higher risk of losing the fight against various diseases.

-However, using green tea daily helps to keep both inflammation and oxidative stress down to more manageable levels.
-That means, with green tea, not only is gingivitis and influenza eliminated, but many other inflammatory diseases are kept at bay as well.
+However, using green tea daily helps keep both inflammation and oxidative stress down to more manageable levels.
+That means, with green tea, not only is gingivitis and influenza reduced, but many other inflammatory diseases are kept at bay as well.

 Halitosis (Bad Breath)

 VCSs (volatile sulfuric compounds) often cause bad breath (halitosis).
 By reducing the amount of these VSCs produced in the mouth and saliva, we can mitigate odor.
 Green tea has been shown to have a more immediate cleansing and deodorizing effect than even mint does.

 However, since both green tea and mint work to clean and freshen the mouth, we include both in our Whitening Toothpaste!

 Green Tea and Bone Loss

 Green tea also keeps our teeth supported with strong bones.